 Q. I took some college classes while I was in high school and I would like to seek MIT transfer credit for my work.
 What do I need to do?

 A. Nothing now.
 If you are accepted to study at MIT, you can seek transfer credit from MIT's academic departments.
 Several Science departments review transfer credit requests during the summer before students arrive on campus; the rest do so after classes begin.
 Departments cannot review requests before you become a student here.
-See the Transfer Credit section of this site for further information.
+See the Transfer Credit page for further information.

 Q. I'm taking some classes that count for both my high school diploma and credit at a local university.
 Can I get MIT credit for these?